Network driven sampling; a critical threshold for design effects: The gap between sampling with and without-replacement

 Define the number of repeated pairs as

-The argument below studies the asymptotic behavior of $\E(R_n)$ as $n$ and $N$ grow in tandem.
-In short, $n = o(\sqrt{N})$ (with some additional assumptions) implies that the rate of $\E(R_n)$ does not depend on $\lambda_2$.
-This argument shows that, in expectation, the critical threshold does not create additional repeated pairs.
+This section studies $\E_{RDS}(R_n)$ as $n$ and $N$ grow in tandem.
+Because $R_n$ counts \textit{pairs} of repeats, $\E(R_n)$ could grow at rate $n^2$.
+Proposition \ref{prop:lowerRn} and Theorem \ref{thm:upperRn} show that if $n = o(\sqrt{N})$ and some additional assumptions, then $\E_{RDS}(R_n) \asymp n$.
+In particular, this shows that the rate of resampling does not depend on $\lambda_2$.

 \begin{prop} Under the \tpns, suppose that $G$ is undirected and $P$ is a simple random walk.
-If node degrees in $G$ are less than $D$, then
+If $deg(i) <D$ for all nodes $ i \in G$, then

 \end{prop} The proof is based on the fact that if $X_\sigma = i$, the probability of transitioning back to the state of $X_{\sigma'}$ is $1/deg(i) \ge 1/D$.
 The full proof is contained in Section \ref{app:replacement} of the appendix.